Metais/whalewatcher/README.md

 Symbols that are tracked are USDT markets of coins listed in watchedcoins.txt

-Feel free to alter parameters such as WHALE_CUTOFF (%amplitude of a 1m candle), MINIMUM_WHALE_FACTOR (ratio of upper wick to price change) and the price intervals.
+Feel free to alter parameters such as WHALE_CUTOFF (%amplitude of a 1m candle), MINIMUM_WHALE_FACTOR (ratio of upper wick to price change) and the time intervals.

 Installation manual:
 - Use Python 3.6